 Cloud NAT and ports

-Why does a VM have a fixed number of ports (default = 64)?
+Why does a VM have a fixed number of ports (

-Can I decrease the number of ports allocated per VM from a NAT config after the NAT config is created?
+Can I decrease the minimum number of ports per VM after creating the Cloud NAT gateway?

 Yes; however, decreasing the minimum number of ports could result in the port reservation procedure reserving a smaller number of ports per VM.
 When this happens, existing TCP connections might be reset and, if so, must be re-established.